DeBolt

 DeBolt is a hamlet in northern Alberta, Canada within the Municipal District of Greenview No. 16.
-A variant name is Debolt.
-H. E. Debolt, an early postmaster, gave the community his last name.
+Henry DeBolt, an early postmaster, gave the community his last name.

 The hamlet is located in census division No. 18.

 Geography

 DeBolt is located in Peace Country, 58 km east from Grande Prairie and 54 km west of Valleyview along Highway 43.
 It lies in the Smoky River valley, at an elevation of 640 m.

 It gives the name to the Debolt Formation, a stratigraphical unit first described in a well located 10 km north of the settlement.